Introduction to JDK JRE JVM

 Other base libraries such as Beans, Networking, Security, Serialization, international support, IO, and so on.

-JDK is a superset that contains JRE whereas JRE is a superset that contains JVM.
+JDK is a superset that contains JRE, whereas JRE is a superset that includes JVM.

 JVM does not compile Java source code whereas JRE includes a compiler for Java source code.